nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. **Technical requirements**: The system should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. **Performance requirements**: The system should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
+2. **Performance requirements**: The system should be able to hold up to 1000 expenses entries and 1000 income entries without a noticeable sluggishness in performance for typical usage.
 3. **Performance requirements**: The system should respond within two seconds.
 4. **Quality requirements**: A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. **Quality requirements**: The system should be easily usable by a novice who has never managed budgeting.
+5. **Quality requirements**: The system should be easily usable by a novice who has never managed budgeting without having to constantly refer to the user guide.
 6. **Data Requirements**: Data should be persisted within the user's file system only.
-7. **Documentation**: The User Guide and Developer Guide should be directed towards self-help for users.
+7. **Documentation**: The User Guide should be directed towards self-help for users, so that they are able to understand how to use the application and recover from mistakes.
-8. The user interface should be intuitive enough for users who are not IT-savvy.
+8. The user interface should be self-explanatory as much as possible for users who are not IT-savvy without having to constantly refer to the user guide.
 9. The source code should be open source.
 10. The product is offered as a free online service.

 ### Glossary

-In the Glossary, we provide our definitions for some commonly-used terms that you can find throughout the aplication.
+In the Glossary, we provide our definitions for some commonly-used terms that you can find throughout the application.

 * **Mainstream OS**: Windows, Linux, Unix, macOS
 * **Entry**: An entry refers to either an expenditure or income